wp-plugins/facebook-login-afo/readme.txt

 * The PRO version also comes with a content restriction Addon.
 Content of Pages and Posts can be hidden from visitors of your site.
 * Content Restriction can be applied from post edit page.
+* Use Shortcode to use the plugin in post or page.
+* Easy css implementation from admin panel.

 == Installation ==